Lund is a small university city and wherever your housing is located, you are never far away from your classroom.

 The University departments are spread throughout the city; accordingly, Lund University does not have a particular campus area.
 Getting around in Lund is easy, whether on foot, by bike or by bus.
 If you choose to live in Malmö or Helsingborg, there are regular trains and buses making it is easy to commute to Lund.
 When applying for housing we encourage you to search for housing within as well as around the cities where our campuses are located the distances are not far and you can easily commute from places such as Malmö, Eslöv, Kävlinge, Åkarp, Staffanstorp, Landskrona and Helsingborg.

 Lund University does not own or run any dorm rooms or other types of student accommodation.
 We provide services through LU Accommodation and other agencies.
 If you are renting a room from LU Accommodation, the most common form of student accommodation is a corridor room.
 Students also find housing in shared apartments, rooms, studio flats or corridor rooms in or around the cities of Lund, Malmö or Helsingborg.

 The accommodation costs vary depending on where you live and what type of housing you are renting.
-If you are renting a room from LU Accommodation the rent is currently set at between SEK 14 000 and SEK 23 000 for the full semester.
-This includes electricity, water, heating and use of kitchen and laundry facilities.
+If you are renting a room from LU Accommodation the rent is currently set at between SEK 14 000 and SEK 29 000 for the full semester.
+This includes electricity, water, heating, furniture, basic kitchen supplies and use of kitchen and laundry facilities.
 In addition to your rent, you will also have to pay a fixed deposit to LU Accommodation when you accept your housing contract prior to your arrival and it will be refunded after you have moved out.

 For students renting from private landlords, the rent will vary depending on the size and location of the room or apartment.
 Before you pay any deposits or rent to private landlords, please read BoPoolen's recommendations on how to avoid fraudsters.